mvaisakh/development/9_security-model/9_11_keys-and-credentials.md

          method or the [`DevicePolicyManager.setPasswordQuality()`](https://developer.android.com/reference/android/app/admin/DevicePolicyManager.html#setPasswordQuality%28android.content.ComponentName,%20int%29)
          method with a more restrictive quality constant than `PASSWORD_QUALITY_UNSPECIFIED`.
+    *    The user MUST be challenged for the primary authentication (e.g.PIN, pattern, password) at least once every 72 hours or less.
 *    If based on biometrics, MUST meet all following requirements:
      *    It MUST have a fall-back mechanism to use one of the primary authentication methods which is based on a known secret and meets